Master of Social Work and Adventure Therapy, M.S.

 Evaluation of applications is based on the student's undergraduate preparation, academic record, Graduate Record Examination general test scores, and letters of recommendation.
 Each applicant's undergraduate record will be examined for course deficiencies and such courses will have to be made up without graduate credit.

 In addition to meeting the general admission requirements of the UNH Graduate School, successful candidates must show adequate preparation in basic operational knowledge of outdoor education programs and a strong background in outdoor adventure skills.
-A minimum of 2 years experience in the field of outdoor education is necessary, with evidence of considerable leadership time with groups in outdoor education settings.
+A minimum of 2 years post undergraduate experience in the field of outdoor education is necessary, with evidence of considerable leadership time with groups in outdoor education settings.
 Familiarity with the philosophic and historical underpinnings of the field is also necessary.
-Students found to be lacking in these expected areas are sometimes conditionally admitted while they gain proficiency in a needed area.

 Admission Requirements: Social Work